 email school on SC3702120a@schoolcomms.com

 or telephone the school office on 01709 894149

-We need to know the reason why your chils is absent e.g. their symptoms.
+We need to know the reason why your child is absent eg their symptoms.
 If they are absent for more than three consecutive days, please update the school on their progress.

 Medicines in School

 Staff are not generally allowed to administer any type of medicine.
-However, office staff will administer prescribed medicines (medicines prescribed by a Doctor) if absolutely necessary e.g. those that are required to be administered four times a day, or taken with food. if a prescribed medicine is necessary, the school must have a consent form signed by a parent or guardian. these are available from the school office
+However, office staff will administer prescribed medicines (medicines prescribed by a Doctor) if absolutely necessary eg those that are required to be administered four times a day.
+If a prescribed medicine is necessary, the school must have a consent form signed by a parent or guardian.
+These are available from the school office.

-Any prescribed medicines brought to school, must be clearly labelled with your child's name and year group.
+Any prescribed medicines brought to school must be clearly labelled with your child's name and year group.
 Medicines should be brought to/collected from the school office by and adult, so that it may be stored safely and securely.
-No patent unprescribed medicines should be brought into the school premises.

-Children of any age with asthma, can keep their inhalers with them during school time.
-Again, parents need to let the class teacher and the office staff know that their child has an asthma inhaler and parents must sign a consent form for the children to self-administer this medication
+Children with asthma can keep their inhalers in school to enable them to administer this themselves, or have administered with the assistance of a member of staff, as and when required.
+Again, parents need to let the class teacher and the office staff know that their child has an asthma inhaler and parents must sign a consent form before the inhaler is left in school.
+This also applies for the children who will self-administer this medication.